bulldogearthday/booths/README.md

 * Minimize JS and even code to make cheating harder
 * Minimize all assets (smaller icon data, minimize CSS too) for decrease load time and better bandwidth
 * Inline everything together for faster experience
-* QR code would read automatically and no SCAN button needed
+* ~~QR code would read automatically and no SCAN button needed~~
-* Improve cross-platform and cross-browser coverage
+* Improve cross-platform and cross-browser coverage - improved, but there's always more space for improvement